bcrew1375/Miracle-Game-Boy/README.md

 # Miracle-Game-Boy

-A Game Boy emulator with a focus on code clarity.
+A Game Boy emulator written for Windows in C++/Qt with a focus on code clarity.